Dealing with a defiant 3 year old is never easy. Take a look at 5 unusual ways to discipline without yelling, and with respect instead.

-She purposefully does something she’s not allowed to do, like putting stickers on the coffee table (which never come off) or hitting her sister.
-She’ll throw a toy car across the room and not think anything wrong of it.
+Your 3 year old’s behavior is out of control.
+He purposefully does something he’s not allowed to do, like putting stickers on the coffee table (which never come off) or hitting his sister.
+He’ll throw a toy car across the room and not think anything wrong with it.

 Take a look at these five unusual ways to think about parenting and help you deal with your defiant 3 year old.
 I hope you find it just as useful as these parents did:

 “Thank you for this!
 I sat down in exhaustion and prayed for wisdom as a mom.
 I typed in ‘how to deal with disobedience in a three year old’ and found your website.
 It was exactly what I needed to hear.
-Thank you so much.” -Wendy
+Thank you so much.”

 “Found this article when I needed most.
 Great advice.
-Any change starts with changing our own thoughts and feelings.” -Sharvari
+Any change starts with changing our own thoughts and feelings.”

 “Thank you so much for sharing.
 I appreciate your advice and point of view.
 This is such a graceful and humbling approach.
 It’s been hard to discern how to discipline, empower, and nurture my children especially as a single mother.
 Your videos make me feel more and well equipped to handle the not-so-fun parts of parenting.
 So in other words, challenge received!
 I got this, I can do this.
-Much gratitude.” -Wrogue
+Much gratitude.”

 The trouble with parenting is that we see ourselves as being on the opposite side of our kids.
 When they don’t listen, we up the ante with punishments, consequences, and stern talking-to’s.

-Go in teacher mode and think about your goals, which probably don’t include “winning” arguments or showing your child who’s boss.
+Get in teacher mode and think about your goals, which probably don’t include “winning” arguments or showing your child who’s boss.

 After all, discipline is nothing more than teaching, not punishment or stern consequences.
-It’s simply offering guidance, like improving her communication skills or coping with anxiety.
+It’s offering guidance, like improving her communication skills or coping with anxiety.

-When you’re faced with a challenge, don’t see it as yet another epic war to battle through, but as a teachable moment.
+When you’re faced with a challenge, don’t see it as yet another epic war to battle through but as a teachable moment.
 One where you can both learn something new, with her best interest at the forefront.

 Free resource: Want to know how to deal with power struggles?
 Join my newsletter and grab 5 Tips to Raising a Strong-Willed Child—at no cost to you.
 Discover how to nurture and work with—not against—her inner spirit and strong personality.
 As one mom said:

 “Thanks for the tips.
 I’ve tried them and they worked wonders.
 My 3yo now has somehow, magically transformed into his normal, cheeky and playful self.
-Thank you!” -Shaliza Jamal
+Thank you!”

 2. Change your thoughts about you and your child